define-private-public/PSRayTracing/README.rst

 There are other fun features such as multi-core rendering, configurable render parameters (e.g. samples per pixel, max ray depth), and progress bars; it's the little things that count.
-It should be able to replicate all of the scenes from books 1 & 2.
-If you want to render the scenes from book 3, you will need to check out the branch ``book3``.
-There is another branch called ``book3.PDF_pointer_alternative`` which is more performant, but it breaks the architecture a bit.
-I'd recommend doing a diff of the two branches to see what the changes are.
-The optimization is better explained in the section  `PDFVariant (Book 3 only)`_ .
+It should be able to replicate all of the scenes from all three books.

 What I like about how this book is structured is that it shows you how to make incremental changes to the ray tracer.
 With these step-by-step changes in book 3 though, it was getting very difficult to have my code reproduce every step, due to many structural changes in critical sections.
-So I decided it would be best to keep book 3 as its own separate branch.
-But on top of that, I think there are more points of optimization to talk about for Books 1 & 2.
+Originally the code for book 3 was off in its own separate branch (called ``book3``), but it has now been mereged into the mainline branch (that is ``master``).
+The ``PDFVariant`` optimization has also come along with it (and is now a CMake configuration variable instead of a second separate branch).
+Note that getting book 3's code to work alongside that of books 1 & 2 did required adjusting some of the architecture a bit; but not my too much.

 I've decided to license this implementation under the ``Apache License (2.0)``.
 The full text is in the file ``LICENSE.txt``.
 The only exception to this is ``src/third_party``, as those are externally provided